ubco-W2022T2-data301/project-group-group12/final_report_group12.md

 ## Question 2 + Results (Haider Mohammad)

-**Is there a correlation between the frequency of how often individuals between the ages of 15-30 listen to their favourite music genre, and if those habits have any underlying effects on mental health conditions?
-Are there external factors impacting greater insomnia levels for people who listen to more EDM?**
+**How do people's favourite genres differ, and do those differing preferences have any correlations with mental health conditions?**

+**Sub-question: **Which specific genres lead to more mental health conditions?**

 Figure 4: Mental Health Score for Each Genre